Pirmayr/Run2/Commands.md

 copies files from one location to another

 * sourcedirectory: directory to copy from
-* sourcefilename: name of the file to copy
+* sourcespecification: name of the file to copy or a pattern (e.g. "*.run2")
 * destinationdirectory: directory to copy to
-* destinationfilename: name of the file after beeing copied
+* destinationfilename: name of the file after beeing copied; if "null" or empty, the filename remains unchanged
 * expandincludes: if true, includes are expanded
 * lineaction: action to be performed on every line